North Ridge Community School Curriculum & Assessment

 North Ridge Community School 6th form curriculum is based upon the development of the social, emotional and independence needs of the individual.
 We encourage positive attitudes and promote practices and understanding conducive to good health, self esteem and a sense of responsibility.

-The extension of language, communication and Numeracy skills is paramount to the personal progress of our 6th form students and existing skills are built upon according to individual needs and ability.
+The extension of language, communication and Numeracy skills is paramount to the personal progress of our 6th form students.

 Adult Literacy, Numeracy and ICT are an integral part of the whole curriculum.
 These occur naturally within other subject areas but are also delivered formally and accredited accordingly from pre-Entry level to Entry level 1,2 and 3.